-6 weeks - 7.5-7.5 hours of lecture and 0-2 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 7.5-7.5 hours of lecture and 0-1 hours of discussion per week 8 weeks - 6.5-6.5 hours of lecture and 0-1.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Alternative to final exam.
-Calculating Americans: Big Histories of Small Data: Read Less [-] HISTORY 134A The Age of the City: The Age of the City, 1825-1933 4 Units Terms offered: Fall 2023, Fall 2016, Spring 2014 For most of human history, urban living has been the experience of a distinct minority.
-Only in the past two hundred years have the physicial spaces, social relations, and lifestyles associated with large cities entered the mainstream.
-This course examines the long century of urban growth between 1825 and 1933, when big cities came into being in the United States.
-Focusing on large metropolitian centers (especially on New York, Chicago, and San Francisco), we will study the way urban spaces provided sites and sources of new modes of personal interaction, popular entertainment, social conflict, and political expression.
-The Age of the City: The Age of the City, 1825-1933: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+HISTORY 151B Britain 1485-Present: Britain, 1660-1851 4 Units Terms offered: Spring 2011, Fall 2009, Fall 2007 This is a course about the history of Britain that asks why this small island nation was so central to how Europeans and others understood world history more generally.
+It looks at Britain as the paradigmatic venue of industrialization, class conflict or its absence, consumer culture, parliamentary democracy, religious tolerance, imperial expansion, and modernity generally.
+It begins with the aftermath of Europe's first revolution and ends with the first world's fair, 1851's Great Exhibition.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: